SongOfTheFallen/PHShortiesAutoscroll/README.md

 3. Click on the 'Console' tab

-4. Type 'allow pasting' and send it
+4. Type `allow pasting` and send it

 5. Copy the code in [index.js](./index.js) and send it